podcast

 Episode 70: The Impact of The Current Economic Climate on the Streaming Media Industry: Budget Constraints, Longer Sales Cycles and Higher Funding Costs

-This week I break down the economic and financial factors that are directly impacting the growth and restraints in the streaming media industry.
+This week, I break down the economic and financial factors directly impacting growth and constraints in the streaming media industry.
 Learn why companies are doing more with less, reducing and consolidating their spending on services like storage and delivery, and the market factors that are influencing their decisions.
-From banking interest rates for new money, tighter budgets, and lengthier sales processes, this new way of doing business is now the new norm.I also cover some recent comments from ESPN’s chairman discussing the importance of linear to US sports broadcasters, the triggers that wo...
+With rising interest rates on new money, tighter budgets, and longer sales cycles, this new way of doing business is now the norm.I also cover some recent comments from ESPN’s chairman on the importance of linear to US sports broadcasters, the triggers that would prompt ESPN to move...

 2023-09-21